 - Snake in the swimming pool

 - Concern for safety of pets

-The best way to control snake populations in Arlington Texas is to remove potential sources of food and shelter.
-Clearing yards of refuse piles and frequently mowing grass helps discourage snakes from making their homes in Texas’s residential lawns.
+The best way to control snake populations in Arlington Virginia is to remove potential sources of food and shelter.
+Clearing yards of refuse piles and frequently mowing grass helps discourage snakes from making their homes in Virginia’s residential lawns.
 Sealing up cracks and gaps along exterior walls with fine mesh or caulk also proves effective.
 To eliminate potential food sources, take steps to control rodent and insect populations, such as maintaining clean living spaces and storing food in rodent-proof containers.
-In areas with high native snake populations like Texas, snake-proof fences may be erected to keep the slithery pests away from children in play areas, though enclosing entire yards with snake-proof fencing often proves prohibitively expensive.
+In areas with high native snake populations like Virginia, snake-proof fences may be erected to keep the slithery pests away from children in play areas, though enclosing entire yards with snake-proof fencing often proves prohibitively expensive.